 Russia's CIA.

-So these were people that were connected and they received $500,000 in uh Bill Clinton specifically for a speech.
+So these were people that were connected, and they received $500,000, and Bill Clinton specifically for a speech, $200,000 from a speech.

-By the way, that speech came from a Russian government government.
+By the way, that speech came from a Russian government.

-The $500 grand, which was twice as normal speaking fee, and it what came from a Russian government aligned investment bank, and it came at a time that seemed suspicious, and especially in terms of the Iranium One deal.
+And it came at a time that seems suspicious, especially in terms of the Uranium One deal.

 Yeah, absolutely.

-He said, Well, if you just look at this bank alone, Renaissance is a Russian investment bank whose senior officers include former FSB Russian intelligence personnel.
+And as noted by Grassley in the letter that he sent to all of these people who have put these lawsuits against President Trump, he said, well, if you just look at this bank alone, Renaissance is a Russian investment bank whose senior officers include former FSB, Russian intelligence personnel.

 As such, sources have described the bank as an extension of the Russian government, as most all of the banks in Russia are controlled in some manner by the Kremlin.

-Yet, mum's the word, nobody made a big deal about the fact that, you know, former president Bill Clinton received half a million dollars for a speaking engagement from these folk, and it was filed in a joint income tax return while she was Secretary of State.
+Yet, mum's the word, nobody made a big deal about the fact that, you know, former President Bill Clinton received half a million dollars for a speaking engagement from these folks, and it was filed in a joint income tax return while she was Secretary of State.

 That should raise concern.